Purpose and Policy

 End of Life – Hardware

-IT does not support desktop hardware older than six years and laptop hardware older than five.
+IT does not support desktop hardware older than seven years and laptop hardware older than six years.
 IT is currently working to replace non-grant desktop hardware that falls into this category.
-The following list provides a general idea of what the final support date for common ITS supported systems.

 End of Life – Software

-KSU full-time faculty and staff will be allowed one computer (laptop or desktop).
+Please note: KSU full-time faculty and staff will be given one computer (laptop or desktop) for work usage.

 Computers are the property of the university.
-If a faculty or staff member leaves the university, the computer assigned to them must be returned to IT shortly after the person’s last day.
-IT will reset, update our inventory, and reassign it if the position is to be replaced by another person.
+If a faculty or staff member leaves the university, the computer assigned to them must be returned to IT on before the last day of employment.
+IT will reset, update the inventory, and reassign the device if the position is to be replaced by another person.